Study Abroad in Japan during Early Fall 2014!

 Japan is the only nation on Earth to have nuclear weapons used against its people during armed conflict.
 The bombs dropped on Hiroshima and Nagasaki, which have a direct connection to the Pacific Northwest, stand as testaments to the destructive power of the nucleus, and as a warning about the potential catastrophe these weapons can cause on human society.
 In conjunction with its awesome destructive power, nuclear power plants are an effective solution to addressing the energy needs in many countries around the world.

-A week of class meetings at UW Bothell (August 26-30) will be followed by two weeks of residence at Ehime University in Matsuyama, Japan (September 3-19), where students will participate in seminars, visit local cultural and historic sites, including Hiroshima Peace Park and Ikata Nuclear Power Station, and engage Japanese students and citizens on questions concerning nuclear power, energy policy, the response to last year's earthquake and tsunami, and prospects for the country's future.
+A week of class meetings at UW Bothell (August 26-29) will be followed by almost three weeks of residence at Ehime University in Matsuyama, Japan (September 2-19), where students will participate in seminars, visit local cultural and historic sites, including Hiroshima Peace Park, and engage Japanese students and citizens on questions concerning nuclear power, energy policy, the response to last year's earthquake and tsunami, and prospects for the country's future.
 A wrap-up day of discussion will be held at UW Bothell following return from Japan.

 Understand, at a level appropriate for a general audience, the development of nuclear physics and the creation of a nuclear weapon in World War II by the United States.

 Understand the decision to use nuclear weapons on Japan by the United States, and the consequences of this action on Japan and the world.